 Here are 6 keys to help you get it right.

-By involving all departments you win their trust and they will easily adopt new system.
+By involving all departments you win their trust and they will easily adopt a new system.

 The idea is to gain a better understanding of where exactly in the journey you can introduce improvements — and to determine what kind of impact these improvements will have on the customer experience.